• 0

 Cleaning up fallen leaves is the burden of many a gardener.
 Just as you have finished, the leaves start to fall again!
 It can feel like trying to hold back the tide.
 Did you know you can make incredible leaf mould compost from fallen leaves to enrich your garden?
 This how-to guide will show you a super easy way to make your own free leaf mould compost!

-I don’t know of any gardener who likes cleaning up leaves but come the Autumn months it is something that most gardeners need to tolerate.
-Leaf mould compost is an excellent way to rid yourself of wet slimy leaves and enrich your garden with nutrient-rich leaf mould compost.
+I don't know of any gardener who likes cleaning up leaves, but in the autumn months, it is something that most gardeners need to tolerate.
+Leaf mould compost is an excellent way to rid yourself of wet, slimy leaves and enrich your garden with nutrient-rich leaf mould compost.
+Don't be fooled by TikTokers and Instagrammers pretending it's a new thing; making leaf mould from fallen leaves has existed since the dawn of time.
+This guide will show you how to make perfect leaf mould without shredders or faffing about with leaf vacuums and the like.

 How to make leaf mould

-Leaf mould is super easy to make; it requires patience and a place to store your leaves as they break down.
-You don’t need to add anything special and can use any leaves, though deciduous leaves that fall are faster to break down than evergreen leaves.
+Leaf mould is super easy to make.
+All it requires is patience, some time to collect the leaves and a place to store your leaves as they break down into beautiful compost.
+You don't need to add anything special or start fiddling round with garden shredders or mowers and can use any leaves (though deciduous leaves that fall are faster to break down than evergreen leaves).

 1. Collect fallen leaves in autumn